jwri211/Game-Project---Asteroid-Shooter/README.md

 ### Author:
 This contains the files needed for IT6034 Game Development - Project The game has been created by me, John Wright, using Godot in March and April of 2022.

+### Instructions:
+Download the zip file, extract and run with GODOT.
+Code is found in the .gd files in the file structure.